skasim/gm-fabric-jvm/README.md

 This project has two modules core and archetype.
 The core module has the underlying business logic that abstracts the Thrift and RESTful capabilities from the developer.
 The archetype module is used to build out a microservice.

-A micro-service ( MS ) is composed of four modules defined in the table below.
+A microservice ( MS ) is composed of four modules defined in the table below.

 | Module | Description |
 | -------| ----------- |